 Reggie interrupted somewhat impatiently.
 “Do you know of anyone who wanted to do her harm?”

 “Why?”
-Linda looked alarmed and suddenly very frightened.
+Linda looked alarmed and suddenly frightened.
 “Wasn’t her death an accident?”

-Stevie patted her hand reassuringly.
+Stevie spoke reassuringly.
 “We are unsure of the cause of death.
 These inquiries are standard.
 Could you tell us again what you observed Wednesday at your lesson time?
-Especially we need to know anything you noticed when you went into her bedroom. ”
+We especially need to know anything you noticed when you went into her bedroom.”

 Linda shifted on her chair and looked out the large window.
 She placed her hand over her heart.
 “As I entered her bedroom I was immediately drawn to her sleeping body.
 She looked peaceful.
 The shades were drawn but sunlight was escaping in between the blinds.”
 She turned to Stevie with frightened eyes.
 “Who would want to hurt her?”

 “That is what we need to find out.
 Did you see anything on her nightstand?”

-Reggie sensed that they were through getting useful information and wanted to get on with other interviews.
-“Thank-you for being so helpful.
-If you have any ideas or thoughts here is our card.”
+Reggie abruptly ended the conversation.“Thank you for being so helpful.
+If you have any ideas or thoughts, here is our card.”

-Stevie stood and looked around at the paintings.
+As Stevie prepared to leave she looked around at the paintings on the wall.
 “You seem to have a strong sensitivity to beauty yourself.
 I can see why you appreciated Judith’s aesthetics.
-May I ask you a personal question?
-Do you think $10,000 a month is average for a piano teacher’s income?”
+May I ask you a personal question related to teaching?
+Do you think ten-thousand dollars a month is average for a piano teacher’s income?”

 “I didn’t think she had anything new to offer the investigation.
 I talked to her yesterday.
 We need to get back to the crime scene.
 You look irritated.
 Was I wrong?”